By Berenice Zubiate, EAW Student Digital Reporter

 Of course, Generation Z is known for their knowledge of what’s new and trending.
 About a decade ago, companies appreciated the “fresh ideas” that millennials brought to the table.
 Well, Gen Z not only knows what can improve a company’s mission but also brings in new technology ideas into the workspace.
 They will not settle in a low productivity work environment, so it is important to know how to liven up the job itself.

-Going forward, Generation Z will transform future working environments by their driven work ethic and bright ideas.
+Going forward, Generation Z will transform future working environments through their driven work ethic and bright ideas.